zhu00121/Unbalanced_Fratio/README.md

 # Unbalanced_Fratio
-A script to calculate F-ratio for an unbalanced dataset
+A script to calculate F-ratio for an unbalanced dataset.
+Assuming two classes are included in the dataset.